saffronner/15351-notes/main.typ

   - think about why $T$ must be a tree. if there are cycles, you can trivially rm an edge to cut costs

+  - to make proofs simpler below, we assume the weights are unique.
+Then, to prove for cases where weights can be the same, we can just add small unique values.
+Apparently.

   - MST Cycle Property: let a cycle $C$ be in $G$. the heaviest edge on the cycle $C$ is not in $G$'s MST.

   - MST Cut Property: let $S subset.eq V$, s.t. $1 <= |S| < |V|$, i.e. $S$ is not empty but not all nodes.
 Call a pair $(S, V without S)$ a cut of the graph.
 Every MST of $G$ contains the lightest edge on the cut (where an "edge on the cut" is some $e = {u, v}, u in S, v in V without S$).

   - Prim's alg
+    - tree growing paradigm

     - description
       - given graph $G$, choose arb node $s$, the start of $T$